 - Self-evaluation of performance and experience after each supervised practice rotation.

 - Portfolio submission through E*Value

-- Final program evaluation upon completion of spring and summer terms.
+- Final program evaluation upon completion of the summer term.

 - A total of 21 hours of required graduate courses with an overall GPA of 3.0 or better.

 Interns will observe the University calendar for all graduate classes.
 Class breaks for holidays will be indicated on respective course syllabi.
 Supervised practice rotations, however, may be scheduled during University holidays in order to attain the appropriate number of hours for program completion.
 The Internship Handbook is updated annually to reflect these dates and is provided to interns during orientation, which takes place a week and a half before fall classes begin.